-Exceptional readings, available to download to your tablet or smartphone in the iPlayer Radio app.
+Exceptional readings, available to download to your tablet or smartphone on BBC Sounds.

 Do you Tolstoy on the treadmill?
 Christie on the commute?
 Kipling in the kitchen?

 The dramatic story of one woman's escape from a life blighted by gang culture.

 Niamh Cusack begins Anne Enright's astute new novel about lust and love, bliss and denial.

 Writer Bongani Kona begins five letters from South Africa in the week of the ANC elections

 Sir Antonio Pappano prepares for the Royal Opera's new production of Puccini's La Bohème.